 Our research focuses on the problem of selective vulnerability.
 Recently, we have used frontotemporal dementia (FTD) and Alzheimer's disease (AD), the most common causes of dementia among patients under 65 years of age, as model disorders for understanding selective vulnerability at the network and cellular levels.
-Ongoing studies explore selective vulnerability in FTD, AD, corticobasal degeneration (CBD), progressive supranuclear palsy (PSP), and amyotrophic lateral sclerosis (ALS).
+Ongoing research explores selective vulnerability in FTD, AD, corticobasal degeneration (CBD), progressive supranuclear palsy (PSP), and amyotrophic lateral sclerosis (ALS).

-Our laboratory blends a variety of methods and provides a rich training environment for diverse aspiring researchers interested in studying neurodegenerative disease in humans.
-Dr. Seeley is a new member of the UCSF Neurosciences Program and is glad to receive inquiries from prospective UCSF graduate students, postdoctoral fellows, and visiting scholars about research opportunities.
+Our laboratory blends diverse methods and provides a rich training environment for aspiring researchers interested in studying neurodegenerative disease in humans.
+Dr. Seeley is a new member of the UCSF Neurosciences Program and is happy to receive inquiries from prospective UCSF graduate students, postdoctoral fellows, and visiting scholars.

 Participate in Research

 Modern neuroimaging studies of patients with degenerative disease provide the critical anatomical maps that guide neurodegenerative disease research.
 We use network-sensitive structural and functional MRI techniques to chart the brain regions affected early in each disease.
 Asymptomatic mutation carriers provide an important window into these early stages.
 We also use imaging to study disease progression.
 To date, our findings suggest that disease progression may represent spread of disease along network connections, perhaps due to prion-like corruption of natively folded (or unfolded) proteins.
 Additional ongoing studies seek additional more direct support for this hypothesis.